coijanovic/cedar/README.md

 You can choose the decision algorithm the snake uses via commandline flags.
 The available options are:

-- `--random`: The snake chooses a random (possible) direction for every step
+- `--random` (default): The snake chooses a random (possible) direction for every step
-- `--greedy` (default): The snake selects the (possible) direction which brings her closest to the food in the next step
+- `--greedy`: The snake selects the (possible) direction which brings her closest to the food in the next step
+- `--angle`: If the food is in the same column as the snake, she goes down.
+  Otherwise, she goes right.

 Use `--help` for more information.